Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 `Cosm <https://cosm.com/>`__ is a service that provides the possibility to analyze and visualize the "Internet of Things".
 They can store a history of our Weather Station data and we get pretty graphs:
-Cosm is a service that provides the possibility to analyze and visualize the "Internet of Things".
-They can store a history of our Weather Station data and we get pretty graphs:

 .. image:: /Images/Kits/weather_station_cosm_graphs_600.jpg
    :scale: 100 %